Trajectory-based models in strong-field physics: Semiclassical models and high-order harmonic generation

 In contrast to other studies, in Ref.~\cite{Botheron2009} semiclassical HHG spectra were compared to the spectra obtained from the direct numerical solution of the TDSE.
 It was shown that the semiclassical model correctly reproduces the first odd harmonics of the quantum spectrum.
 However, the plateau of high-order harmonics and its cutoff are not seen in the semiclassical spectrum.
 The latter decreases continuously with increasing energy of the emitted photon \cite{Botheron2009}.

 The study of Ref.~\cite{Uzdin2010} focuses on the difference between harmonic spectra calculated using single electron trajectories and the spectra obtained by averaging over an ensemble of classical trajectories.
-Indeed, the radiation spectrum of a single trajectory contains features that are absent in both experimental observations and fully quantum calculations.
-On the other hand, if the ensemble averaging is carried out, these unobservable peculiarities disappear, and the resulting high-harmonic spectrum demonstrates all the characteristic HHG features.
-The latter include the high-energy plateau, cutoff, and the presence of the odd harmonics only.
+Single-trajectory spectra display features that are not observed in experiments or quantum calculations; averaging over an ensemble removes these unphysical artifacts, recovering the characteristic HHG features, including the plateau, cutoff, and the presense of the odd harmonics only.
 This ``ensemble effect" was isolated and thoroughly studied \cite{Uzdin2010}.
 The study in \cite{Uzdin2010} has found the smallest and simplest subensemble of an ensemble of classical trajectories that is required in order to obtain only the physical features of the HHG process.
 It should be noted that only relatively low laser intensities corresponding to a Keldysh parameter of about 2.0 are considered in Ref.~\cite{Uzdin2010}.

 The Cooper minimum in HHG from argon atoms was investigated in Ref.~\cite{Higuet2011} both experimentally and theoretically.
 The theoretical approach used in \cite{Higuet2011} includes the photorecombination probability in the trajectory-based model.
 We note that the latter employs a combination of microcanonical distributions in order to distribute initial conditions of classical trajectories.
 The photorecombination probability is obtained quantum mechanically by using the Fermi's golden rule and the microreversibility principle.
 The resulting method is referred to as classical trajectory Monte-Carlo - quantum electron scattering techniques (CTMC-QUEST) in Ref.~\cite{Higuet2011}.
 It is shown that the CTMC-QUEST method accounts for the influence of the ionic potential on the wave packet of the recolliding electron, and therefore it is able to reproduce accurately the experimental spectra of high-order harmonics, see Fig.~\ref{quest}.
 The CTMC-QUEST method was applied for investigation of Cooper minimum in krypton \cite{Cloux2015} as well as for the study of the role of the ionic potential in the HHG process \cite{Shafir2012}.